Cathcart tapped as next Jefferson football coach

-Cathcart coached Greenwood to three straight state title games, winning a state championship in 2012 with a 15-0 season.

-At Habersham Central, Cathcart led the Raiders to back-to-back state quarterfinals appearances (2006 and 2007).
+At Habersham Central, Cathcart led the Raiders to state quarterfinals appearances in 2006 and 2007.

 Cathcart has been an assistant with Jefferson the past two seasons, during which the Dragons have gone 22-3.